Useful information for your visit

 Explore Rockhampton

-While in Rockhampton be charmed by our historical architecture, marvel our majestic cathedrals, be one with nature and find out why we are the Beef Capital of Australia.
-Plan your visit to our great region by jumping onto our Explore Rockhampton website or stopping in at our Tropic of Capricorn Spire Visitor Information Centre on Gladstone Road.
+While visiting Rockhampton, explore the region’s rich heritage, striking architecture, natural beauty, and its reputation as the Beef Capital of Australia.
+Plan your stay by visiting the Explore Rockhampton website or stopping by the Tropic of Capricorn Spire Visitor Information Centre on Gladstone Road.